rebelsky/csc207/outlines/summaries/dictionary-arrays.md

-We consider some basic implementations of dictionaries.
+We consider a simple implementation of dictionaries through linked lists of key/value pairs.
+These are often called "association lists".